When your neighbor’s tree falls on your roof or house, homeowner’s insurance should pay for all damages caused.

 The answer is yes.
 You can claim your insurance company’s coverage if your neighbor’s tree falls on your house or other structure.

 If you have concerns about your neighbor’s tree, you can request an evaluation by a certified arborist.
-Then you should send the certified letter to your neighbor to request for the tree removal.
+Then you should send the certified letter to your neighbor to request the tree removal.
 With such a letter, you and your insurance company will be in a better and stronger position to sue your neighbor for negligence.

 Is there a neighbor dispute tribunal?